 The List of Figures follows the List of Tables and uses the same format.
 A List of Figures is only included when figures appear in the main body of the text.

-If figures are listed as appendices, do not create a list of figures.
+Figures in the appendices do not need to be listed.
 The title, "LIST OF FIGURES" falls 11⁄4" down from the top of the page and the page is formatted like the List of Tables.
 Figure titles should begin with the word "Figure" and the figure number.
-A period usually separates the figure number and title.
+A period separates the figure number and title (Figure 1.
+Figure Title).
 The List of Figures should be double-spaced, as is the rest of your manuscript.
-Single-space titles too long for one line and line up the first word in the second line with the first word in the title.
+Single-space titles too long for one line.
 At least three dots should be left between the end of the last word in the title or caption and the page number.